This post is the best guide for postpartum essentials and optimal healing.

 - Ashwagandha Extra Strength 3000mg.
-A cheaper option for mood-enhancing supplements that is effective and won’t break anyone’s bank!
+A cheaper option for effective mood-enhancing supplements that won’t break anyone’s bank!

 - 5-HT Plus with Co-Factor B6 200mg.
 This phenomenal cortisol reducer is still part of my wellness regimen to keep my anxiety at bay!